frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 - [Onshape Assemblies](https://learn.onshape.com/courses/fundamentals-onshape-assemblies)

-The structure of the courses includes some short videos and practice models, expected time is couple of hours.
+The structure of the courses includes some short videos and practice models, expected time is 2-4 hours.

-Additionally, the [Onshape Help](https://cad.onshape.com/help/Content/EnterpriseHelp/Content/home.htm?tocpath=Welcome%20to%20Onshape%20Help%7C_____0) site is a great resource to use if you are unsure how a certain feature of Onshape works.
+Additionally, the [Onshape Help](https://cad.onshape.com/help/Content/EnterpriseHelp/Content/home.htm?tocpath=Welcome%20to%20Onshape%20Help%7C_____0) site is a great resource to use if you are unsure how a specific feature of Onshape works.

 ## Multi-Part Modeling

-As was introduced in the Onshape learning courses, Onshape is a multi-body modeling focused software.
-For FRC, that typically translates to one part studio per subsystem.
-Take a look at [this page](../../best-practices/sub-document-setup.md) to learn more about sub-document best practices.
-The following practice exercises will allow you to practices these concepts.
+As introduced in the Onshape learning courses, Onshape is a software focused on multi-body modeling.
+In FRC, this usually means one part studio per subsystem.
+Check out [this page](../../best-practices/sub-document-setup.md) to learn more about best practices for sub-documents.
+The following practice exercises will help you reinforce these concepts.

-Here is an example of a subsystem part studio.
-Notice how there is one instance of each unique part inside of this part studio.
-The part studio also appears to be almost like the completed product as the parts are modeled relative to each other.
+Here's an example of a subsystem part studio.
+Notice how there's one instance of each unique part within this part studio.
+The part studio also resembles the completed product, as the parts are modeled relative to each other.

 <center><img src="\img\design-guide\stage1a\1a-PartStudio.webp" width="45%"></center>
 <center> *Example of a part studio.* </center>